-Based on the statement of water quality problems given above and the analyses given in Chapter 4, there are 11 eleven management objectives for the Oak Creek watershed related to water quality improvements:
+Based on the statement of water quality problems above and the analyses in Chapter 4, there are 11 management objectives for the Oak Creek watershed related to water quality improvements:

-- 1. Locate and eliminate Ssources that contribute sanitary wastewater and other human wastes to surface waters should be located and eliminated - 2.
-Locate and eliminate Aanthropogenic sources that contribute fecal contamination of nonhuman origin such as pet wastes, fertilizers, trash, and leaking dumpsters should be located and eliminated - 2.3.
-Locate and eliminate Nnon-anthropogenic sources that contribute fecal contamination of nonhuman origin such as urban wildlife, soils, and decaying organic material should be located and eliminated - 3.4.
-Reduce Contributions of total suspended solids TSS and sediment to surface waters should be reduced - 4.5.
-Address Eeroding stream banks along streams of the watershed should be addressed
+- 1. Locate and eliminate sources that contribute sanitary wastewater and other human wastes to surface waters - 2.
+Locate and eliminate anthropogenic sources that contribute fecal contamination of nonhuman origin such as pet wastes, fertilizers, trash, and leaking dumpsters - 3.
+Locate and eliminate non-anthropogenic sources that contribute fecal contamination of nonhuman origin such as urban wildlife, soils, and decaying organic material - 4.
+Reduce contributions of TSS and sediment to surface waters - 5.
+Address eroding stream banks along streams of the watershed - 6.
+Reduce contributions of organic materials to surface waters

-- 5.6.
-Reduce Contributions of organic materials to surface waters should be reduced - 7.
-Reduce Contributions of total phosphorus to surface waters should be reduced - 6.8.
-Reduce Contributions of dissolved phosphorus to surface waters should be reduced - 7.9.
-Reduce €contributions of nitrogen compounds including ammonia, nitrate, nitrite, and organic nitrogen compounds to surface waters should be reduced - 8.10.
-Reduce Contributions of chlorides to surface waters and groundwater should be reduced - 11.
-Continue collecting and distributing Provision of monitoring data that are adequate to evaluate the state of water quality conditions and the efficacy of management measures on a watershed scale should be continued
+- 7. Reduce contributions of total phosphorus to surface waters - 8.
+Reduce contributions of dissolved phosphorus to surface waters - 9.
+Reduce contributions of nitrogen compounds including ammonia, nitrate, nitrite, and organic nitrogen compounds to surface waters - 10.
+Reduce contributions of chlorides to surface waters and groundwater - 11.
+Continue collecting and distributing monitoring data that are adequate to evaluate the state of water quality conditions and the efficacy of management measures on a watershed scale

 For the most part, these objectives are not prioritized and should be pursued simultaneously.
-With respect to addressing fecal contamination, highest priority should be given to finding and eliminating sources of human wastes followed by finding and eliminating other anthropogenic and nonanthropogenic sources of non-human fecal contamination.
+With respect to addressing fecal contamination, highest priority should be given to finding and eliminating sources of human wastes followed by finding and eliminating anthropogenic and nonanthropogenic sources of nonhuman fecal contamination.
 This reflects the fact that the health risks associated with fecal contamination originating from human sources are considered to be higher than those originating from nonhuman sources.